 CIRM will assess whether the proposed project meets eligibility requirements sought under this program.
-If CIRM determines, in its sole discretion, that an application does not meet the eligibility requirements of the program, CIRM will notify the applicant of its decision, if CIRM deems it appropriate allow an opportunity to remedy.
-If CIRM deems it inappropriate, or if the applicant does not timely remedy the deficiency, CIRM will terminate all further action on the application.
-In the event CIRM determines that the application does not meet the eligibility requirements of the program based on a subjective criterion (designated in the 'Eligibility' section with an asterisk "\"), the applicant may request that the CIRM Grants Working Group (GWG) review the decision.
-This request must be submitted to CIRM no later than 14 days after the date of CIRM's notification that the application is ineligible.
-If the working group affirms CIRM's decision, the applicant will be notified and no further action will be taken on the application.
-If the GWG determines the application meets the eligibility requirements, the application will be accepted into the next available review cycle.
+If CIRM determines, in its sole discretion, that an application does not meet the eligibility requirements of the program, CIRM will notify the applicant of its decision, and if CIRM deems it appropriate allow an opportunity to remedy.
+If CIRM deems it inappropriate, or if the applicant does not remedy the error in a timely manner, CIRM will terminate all further action on the application..